Building a product oriented team

 The product oriented team

-Knowledge durability means the creation of knowledge that is sustained.
-That knowledge grows and becomes deeper over time.
-The only way this happens is to take full ownership of the whole picture, and start building that base of knowledge.
+Knowledge durability means building knowledge that grows and becomes deeper over time.
+The only way this happens is to take full ownership of the whole picture.
 It means understanding customer needs and expanding on them, turning those needs into a rich comprehension of how needs can and should be met.
-The knowledge can’t be handed to the team in the form of an upstream specification or list of requirements — that approach loses too much context.
-The knowledge of the customer, their needs, subsequent design requirements, and how it gets built — that is all intrinsic to owning the product.
+It can’t be handed to the team by upstream specifications or lists of requirements — that approach loses too much context.
+Product knowledge, customer needs, design requirements, goals, lessons learned — it’s all part of owning the product.

 Team durability is the logical extension of knowledge durability.
-The team members must be durable and long-lived on the team.
+Team members must be durable and long-lived on the team.
 It’s not possible to build deep product knowledge if team members are constantly changing.
-This means that, by-and-large, the team feels permanent.
-If, for example, you are building a fraud prevention module for a bank, this means each team member truly learns the fraud prevention business domain, what the bank needs, what customers need, and the technical knowledge behind fraud prevention.
-(Of course some team members change over time, but it mustn’t compromise #1).
+The team must feel permanent.
+If you’re building a fraud prevention module for a bank it means each team member truly learns the fraud prevention business domain, what the bank needs, what customers need and the technical knowledge behind fraud prevention.

-This also means that teams must be cross-disciplined.
-Gone are the days of siloed team members that “live” in their narrowly focused silo, like user experience, programming or quality assurance.
+When it comes to composition teams must be cross-disciplined.
+Gone are the days of siloed team members that “live” in their narrowly focused domain (like user experience, programming or quality assurance).
 In its place is the wholly enabled team that can “get things done.”
 Which means the team itself must own all of these disciplines.
-I’ll dive into this more when we talk about team composition.

-Ownership continues beyond deployment and delivery, too.
+Ownership continues beyond deployment and delivery.
 The team needs to know if the product delights their customer.
 That means working along with operations to deploy and monitor the application — to observe whether or not it performs as expected.
 Checking in with the customer to plan and build the next iteration.
 Creating new ideas that push the product into new areas.
+Watching telemetry to make sure hypotheses about usage, performance and stability are met.

 How “project oriented” differs

-In contrast, project oriented teams organize around the project, leveraging silos of expertise.
+In contrast, project oriented teams organize around the short-lived, non-durable objectives, leveraging silos of expertise.

-Probably the most significant difference in a project oriented team is durability and organization.
+This is most evident when looking at team durability and organization.
 Being organized around the project means the team:

 Lacks durability.
 Team members move from one project to another with relative ease, taking their knowledge with them.
-They often don’t develop a strong sense of product ownership.
+They usually don’t develop a strong sense of product ownership.

-Lacks deep product knowledge.
-Team members are usually organized around their skill or discipline.
-For example, a team might need a “fraud specialist” who joins the team, implements a specific solution, and then leaves.
-Most team members tend to organize around a silo, such as quality assurance, testing, or DevOps.
-This means they aren’t focused on deep product knowledge, but instead bring a specialist to the table.
+Won’t develop sustained product knowledge.
+Team members are usually organized around their discipline.
+A team might need a “fraud specialist” who joins the team, implements a specific solution and then leaves.
+Most team members tend to organize around a silo, such as quality assurance, testing or DevOps.
+There’s no focus on deep product knowledge.
+Instead individuals lend strong but transient technical knowledge to the team.

 Project oriented teams tend to look like this:

-With deep expertise existing in siloes, this exposes plenty of risk that customer needs are misunderstood or simply never conveyed from one stage to another.
+With specialized expertise existing in silos there’s constant risk that customer needs are misunderstood, mistranslated or simply never conveyed from one stage to another.

-Often the customer is completely removed from the team, interacting only with “leadership.”
+Often the customer is completely removed from the team, committing knowledge only through “upstream stages.”
 This might be the product owner, or perhaps a UX design team.
-In both cases, requirements are handed to the technical team to implement.
-That team will follow the letter of the requirement, without consideration for actual customer needs.
+In both cases, requirements are handed to the technical team to implement after passing through multiple filters.
+The team merely executes, following the letter of the requirement, without consideration for actual customer needs.

-Likewise, the technology team itself is an upstream silo, eventually handing a “finished” product to operations — hopefully, along with instructions for its care and feeding.
+In turn, the technology team also functions as an upstream silo, eventually handing a “finished” product to operations — hopefully, along with instructions for its care and feeding.
 In the meantime, the project team is dismantled and assigned elsewhere — and nobody is left caring about the product now that it’s in production.

 Product team organization

-In order to build teams that have a product mindset, we need to support the core principles outlined above:
+In order to build teams that have a product mindset, we need to support the core principles outlined above.
+The team must be:

 Durable